 The popularity of collard greens and other leafy greens has recently risen due to the health benefits and convenience of prepackaged products but has also been coupled with an increase in foodborne illnesses associated with these items.
 Raw and fresh-cut leafy greens, such as collard greens, can serve as vehicles for pathogens that cause foodborne illness, such as Salmonella, Shiga-toxin producing Escherichia coli (STEC), Cyclospora, and Listeria monocytogenes.
 Listeria has more recently become a pathogen of concern with raw produce because of its ability to grow under refrigerated conditions and persist in processing facilities and equipment.
 Human infection occurs via the fecal-oral route and contamination of collard greens can occur through human handling, domesticated or wild animal feces, harvesting or processing equipment, soil, or water.
 Contamination and cross-contamination can occur anywhere along the farm-to-fork continuum, including growing fields; cooling, storage, packaging, and processing facilities; transportation; retail establishments; and homes.

 Collard greens are typically minimally processed and can be marketed as a raw agricultural commodity, such as raw uncut, or fresh-cut produce, such as pre-cut, prepackaged, or ready-to-eat mixes.
 As collard greens are frequently consumed uncooked or raw, it is especially important to employ food safety risk management practices during all steps of production and processing.
 Appropriate and clear labeling of collard greens products is also vital, as consumers may be unable to differentiate between products that should be washed before consumption and ready-to-eat products that do not require washing.
 Human pathogens that may be present on the surface of collard greens may not be completely eliminated by washing, as these microorganisms adhere to produce surfaces and may be present in areas where water cannot penetrate.
 Microorganisms also more strongly adhere to cut produce surfaces than uncut ones.
 Due to the difficulty of removing microbial contamination, methods that prevent contamination are preferred over elimination methods.
 Consumers should store collard greens and other leafy greens at 35 to 40°F, wash hands before handling, use clean cutting boards and other utensils for preparing, wash products that are not ready-to-eat, and observe “use by” dates on prepackaged products or otherwise consume produce within one week of purchase.
 Following the preventative measures included in Good Agricultural Practices (GAPs), Good Manufacturing Practices (GMPs), Good Handling Practices (GHPs), and Sanitation Standard Operating Procedures (SSOPs) during production, postharvest handling, and processing are crucial for preventing microbial contamination of collard greens and other leafy greens.
 Education and training of growers and handlers throughout the farm-to-fork continuum is also important.
+For video instruction on how to wash collard greens, please visit Food Smart Colorado.

 The Produce Safety rule went into effect on January 26, 2016 as part of the U.S. FDA Food Safety Modernization Act (FSMA) and establishes science-based minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables intended for human consumption.
 The U.S. FDA has also developed the “Draft Guidance for Industry: Guide to Minimize Microbial Food Safety Hazards of Leafy Greens” that contains recommended best practices to minimize microbial food safety hazards of products throughout the leafy greens supply chain.
 In response to the 2006 outbreak of E. coli associated with California-grown spinach, the California leafy greens industry also developed a new food safety program known as the California Leafy Greens Products Handler Marketing Agreement, or Leafy Greens Marketing Agreement (LGMA).
 This voluntary agreement went into effect in 2007 and is the first commodity-specific food safety program to address microbial contamination in the produce industry.
 To participate, firms must implement minimum standard field-level food safety practices that are audited by a third-party.